alpesh12345/web-scrapping-automation/README.md

 #web-scrapping-automation
-for links and description related to search engine query
+for links and description related to search engine query for DuckDuckGo Yahoo Bing Google

 just run script with search.txt in same folder and you will get output in ./result/"search_query"/search_engine_name.json